kokohypesng-oss/Kokostore/replit.md

 - Mobile view optimized for touch with footer navigation and quick-access header icons
 - Mobile breakpoint set to 780px for optimal experience
 - All sections perfectly categorized and organized
+- Products page now matches Bumpa design with tabs, search, and filters
+- Footer navigation icons are exact matches to Bumpa's design